SAM2904/appointment-booking-frontend/README.md

 ## Admin
 No Login Required.
 On the homepage, there is a button on top shows "Admin Working Hours".
-After click on it, you see the option for:
- - Add working hour rules
- - & view the list of saved working hour rules.
+After click on it, you see the option for Add working hour rules & view the list of saved working hour rules.
 * Flow
 1. Switch to Admin mode
 2. Add working hours